-- More than 100 meetings and workshops include creative organizing tactics, beating apathy, running for local union office, winning contract campaigns, bargaining over technology, understanding the economy, life after “right to work,” and reviving the strike.
-For a taste of what to expect, check out the 2016 lineup.
+- 200 meetings and workshops include creative organizing tactics, beating apathy, running for local union office, winning contract campaigns, bargaining over technology, understanding the economy, life after “right to work,” and reviving the strike.

 - Organize with others in your union, industry, or campaign.
 Face-to-face meetings to share tactics and swap notes are the heart of the Labor Notes Conference.
 Join an existing industry, union, or caucus meeting—or contact us to set one up.